Student Handbook

 Cancellation Policy

-Cancellation of a signed contract prior to semester start date must be initiated by filling out a Cancellation Form on the NJC website.
-Residence Hall Contract deposits will be refunded only in accordance with the following policy: A full refund of the deposit will be granted if the written request is postmarked on or prior to July 1 of that year for the Fall Semester and December 1 for the Spring Semester or within 30 days of initiating the contract.
+Cancellation of a signed contract prior to semester start date must be initiated by submitting a Cancellation Form on the NJC website.
+Housing deposits will be refunded only in accordance with the following policy: A full refund of the deposit will be granted if the cancellation is postmarked/submitted on or prior to July 1 of that year for the Fall Semester and December 1 for the Spring Semester or within 30 days of initiating the contract.
 Requests after the designated dates will not be honored and the deposit forfeited.
-Students on waiting lists for hall assignments after July 1 or December 1 are not subject to a forfeiture of deposit.
+Students on a waitlist for assignments after July 1 or December 1 are not subject to a forfeiture of deposit.

 Contract Release